encord-team/encord-client-python/docs/source/general_concepts.rst

 The user has access to the resources and capabilities that are also available on the |platform|.
 For a |platform| specific description of capabilities, please refer to the :xref:`docs_main_entry`.

+> 👍 Tip
+>For collaborative teams using our SDK, we recommend creating shared service accounts and creating SSH keys for those shared accounts.
+For example, to have several people create ontologies, datasets, and projects programatically, create an email account for use with Encord (for example, encord-admins@mycompany.com) and generate an SSH for that email account.

 Dataset
 =======
 The space where the data itself lives.